Which MacBook Should You Buy? MacBook vs. Air vs. Pro

 On the OpenGL portion of Cinebench, which measures graphics performance, the 15-inch Pro notched 62.5.
 That's more than double the next fastest MacBook, the 13-inch Pro (28.9).
 It's important to note that the 13-inch model doesn't have a discrete graphics option.

 The 11-inch and 13-inch Air were pretty neck-and-neck, but the 12-inch MacBook turned in the lowest score on this test.
+Still, its Intel graphics are faster than last year's model (21.24 vs 19.18).

 It helps to think about the family of Mac that will meet your needs before you choose a specific model.
 The Air is for those who want swift performance and long battery life in a lightweight machine for a reasonable price.
 Power users and photo and video editors should step up to the 13- or 15-inch MacBook Pro, which offer very sharp Retina displays along with beefier processors in heftier designs.
 While more expensive, the 15-inch Pro is really the only choice for those looking for workstation-class performance.